 Did you track the first 2,000 downloads?

-Lucaßen: We did, though the data is distorted, seeing as we started later for non-desk employees.
+Lucassen: We did, though the data is distorted, seeing as we started later for non-desk employees.
 The first 2,000 downloads came quickly, though we were actually happier about the downloads that followed.
-Since February 1, we’ve been seeing a slower increase in downloads, though we still see 10 to 20 new users on a daily basis.
+Since February 1, we've been seeing a slower increase in downloads, though we still see 10 to 20 new users daily.